Long-time favourite London has dropped out of the top ten of 'best' property locations

 City Mayors lists cities and city organisations, profiles individual mayors and provides information on hundreds of urban events.
 More

-by real estate professionals
+prospects for real estate

 A report by the Urban Land Institute